Best Local Markets in Rhodes (2026) – Village Food, Honey & Local Products Guide

 ✔ Avoid supermarkets if you want real local produce

-If you want to turn a market visit into a full food day, explore the Rhodes Food Guide and Best Seafood Taverns in Rhodes for meal ideas.
+👉 If you want to turn a market visit into a full food day, combine it with local meals from Best Restaurants in Rhodes (2026 Local Guide) and fresh coastal dining in Best Seafood Taverns in Rhodes (2026 Local Guide).

 ⭐ Market Day Itineraries (Local Suggestions)